ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-example1.md

 ./calculation_sse
 ```

-The output should look like:
+The output should look like the following:
 ```output
 Element 0: 1.00 is not larger than 1.00
 Element 1: 4.00 is larger than 2.00